World Class Research

 Hub B - Autonomous and Adaptive Systems

 Increasingly, systems are required to accommodate changes while remaining continuously available.
-Led by Prof Mike Hinchey, formerly Director of NASA’s software engineering laboratory, this hub addresses run-time adaptation techniques that allow a system to react to potentially unforeseen changes in its environment.
+Led by Prof Greg Provan, this hub addresses run-time adaptation techniques that allow a system to react to potentially unforeseen changes in its environment.
+Adaptive systems offer the possibility of greater automation and utilisation of resources via the so-called “self-* properties” such as self-configuration, self-healing, self-optimisation and self-protection, and are increasingly important to deliver the Internet of Things concept.

 Hub C - Software Performance

-Cloud based systems like Google Mail, Drop Box etc. are in widespread use by both professional organisations and the general public.
+Cloud based systems like Gmail, Dropbox etc. are in widespread use by both professional organisations and the general public.
 The ongoing management and monitoring of these type of systems produces huge amounts of data.
 Lero’s research work seeks to improve the performance and reliability of such cloud applications through ongoing monitoring, testing, migration and integration making it particularly relevant to software companies that run large scale distributed cloud based systems.

 Hub D - Security and Privacy